 Pay Attention to New Plants

-New plants will need extra care and attention before they are well established, including an initial deep water planting and during the dryer months, at least twice a month.
+New plants will need extra care and attention before they are well established, including an initial deepwater planting and during the dryer months, at least twice a month.
 Plenty of mulch around smaller seedlings and plants will help to protect them from the sun, although you should keep mulch away from the trunk so as to prevent rot.
-If plants are in direct sun for most of the day, a light shade cloth may be the solution.
+If pool area plants are in direct sun for most of the day, a light shade cloth may be the solution.

 Other plants that don’t mind being splashed by salty water every so often include echiums, pig face, coastal banksia, dianella, agave attenuates, and palms, many of which can be seen in coastal areas.